Atanas00/AutomationTestingProjectTSPlaywright/README.md

 ## Course Overview

 Welcome to the **Automation Testing with Playwright & TypeScript** course repository!
 This repository serves as a resource for students enrolled in the course.
-The course is designed to help students understand and apply automation testing concepts using Playwright and TypeScript.
+The course is designed to help students understand and apply automation testing concepts using Playwright and TypeScript.edit